kubernetes/kubernetes/docs/proposals/federation.md

     approach.
-1. A more monolithic architecture, where a single instance of the Kubernetes control plane itself manages a single logical cluster composed of nodes in multiple availablity zones and cloud providers.
+1. A more monolithic architecture, where a single instance of the Kubernetes control plane itself manages a single logical cluster composed of nodes in multiple availability zones and cloud providers.

 A very brief, non-exhaustive list of pro's and con's of the two